css-raku/CSS-Properties-raku/README.md

 - properties with default values are omitted

-- container properties are consolidated.
+- simple properties are consolidated to containers (e.g. `font-family` to `font`).

-- rgb masks are translated to color-name, if possible
+- rgb masks are translated to color-names, if possible

 ```
 use CSS::Declarations;